Gail Adeniyi MBACP, MNCPS Acc.

 Available hours

-I provide a limited number of spaces for those on low income or for counselling students.
+I provide a limited number of spaces for those on low income.

 "Gail has been an enormous help to our patients and the practice has received some very good feedback from patients"